-The popular press has been full of stories lately about fat adaptation, ketogenic diets and fasted training.
+The popular press has been full of stories about fat adaptation, ketogenic diets, and fasted training.
 This has generated a great deal of debate and controversy and is portrayed as if something new has been discovered.
-We have decades of experience with the training of fat adapted endurance athletes and hope to clear up some misconceptions and confusion.
+With our decades of experience training fat-adapted endurance athletes, we hope to clear up some misconceptions and confusion.

 Presumably if you are reading this you are an endurance athlete.
 If so, here’s what you need to know: